 The Global Medicines Supply Chain

-Building a resilient supply chain requires a multi-pronged approach including:
+Building a resilient medicines supply chain

 predicting drug shortages